-The Economics minor requires 18 hours consisting of ECON 2312, MGMT 3302, BUSA 2320, ECON 4335, ECON 4330, and ECON 4312.
-It also requires ECON 2311 (if not completed as part of Smith College).
+The Economics minor requires 21 hours consisting of ECON 2311, ECON 2312, BUSA 2320, BUSA 3320, ECON 4335, ECON 4330, and ECON 4312.

 Finance

 Faculty: Dr. Ernest Liang, Dr. Allen Yan

 The undergraduate major in Finance is designed to prepare students for a career in financial management, banking, financial planning, and investment management.
 This major recognizes that financial decisions and financial management are critical to the success of the enterprise.